ZaidaTek/ZaidaScope/ReadMe.md

 The LM324A is configured in a voltage follower/unity gain configuration, and thus provides the measurement signal with a higher impedance than a raw connection to the AT328P's analog input.
 In order to correctly mirror an input signal up to 5V, the op-amp must be powered by a voltage higher than 5V (V_Boost).
 The exact voltage depends on the type of op-amp used and also individually varies from op-amp to op-amp.
 An SX1308 DC-DC Step-Up module was used for this purpose, and in this case provides the LM324A with about 6.3V.
 A higher voltage, such as 12V, can be used, if the circuit's integrity can be guaranteed.

 Be advised that if the circuit's integrity is compromised, the op-amp may output V_Boost into the AT328P, and damage it.

+## Background

+ZaidaScope is an open-source software that was born out of the libraries of a commercial client's request for a **low-cost alternative to using traditional and expensive aftermarket DAQ hard- and software** to monitor analog input channels on a PC.

+The AT328P was chosen, as its low cost, abundance, bit-depth and sampling rate were all deemed to be sufficient for the task.

+Visit our website https://zaidatek.net/ for contact details if you require a similar solution.

 ## About